 During the 1800s most of the male population went to sea and became highly skilled fishermen and seamen.
 Seafaring continued to be an important part of Saban’s life well into the 1900s, with Saban captains sailing throughout the Caribbean and world.

-Due to Saba’s steep topography, travel on the island was via footpath and goods were carted on donkeys until 1943 when the first concrete road was built from Fort Bay to The Bottom.
+Due to Saba’s steep topography, travel on the island was via a footpath, and goods were carted on donkeys until 1943 when the first concrete road was built from Fort Bay to The Bottom.
 The first motor vehicle arrived in 1947, and by 1958 “The Road” was completed linking all the villages and the harbor.
 The airport was completed in 1963.
 Electricity finally became regularly available throughout the day in 1970.
-In 1972 the Leo Chance Pier in Fort Bay was opened, accommodating fishing boats, work boats and small cruise ships.
+In 1972 the Leo Chance Pier in Fort Bay was opened, accommodating fishing boats, workboats, and small cruise ships.

-In 1992 the Saba University School of Medicine was established as a joint project between the island government and a group of medical educators from the United States.
-The Saba University School of Medicine continues to have a large presence on Saba to this day.
+In 1992 the Saba University School of Medicine opened as a joint project between the island government and a group of medical educators from the United States.
+The Saba University School of Medicine continues to have a large presence on Saba.

-Today Saba is known as an ecotourism site with stunning hiking, diving and bird watching, and for the not-so-physically-inclined, wonderful hammock-lounging.
+Today, Saba is known as an ecotourism site with stunning hiking, diving, bird watching, and for the not-so-physically-inclined, wonderful hammock-lounging.
 Several island-based dive operations take advantage of the Saba National Marine Park.
-The Marine Park surrounds the entire island and extends down to 60 meters in depth.
-It contains lava tunnels, hot springs, spur and groove formations and sheer wall dives as well as an abundance of marine life.
+The Marine Park surrounds the entire island and extends down to 60 meters.
+It contains lava tunnels, hot springs, spur, and groove formations, and sheer wall dives as well as an abundance of marine life.
 Check out the reef picture, taken by past Saba residents Tom and Lynn Franzson.